 - Clara Barton National Historic Site: Information on the Clara Barton historical site operated by the National Park Service of the United States.

-- Disaster Preparedness: A Brief History of the American Red Cross, The Role of Women and Psychological Issues: Informative, in-depth article from the American Association of Community Psychiatrists.
+- A Brief History of the American Red Cross: Informative, in-depth article from the American Association of Community Psychiatrists.

 Barton served for 23 years as president of the American Red Cross.
 Under her leadership, the organization helped Americans in times of flood, famine, epidemic fever, and other disasters.
 By 1898, members of the American Red Cross were dispatched to war for the first time, serving under a flag of neutrality during the Spanish-American conflict.
 Throughout these challenges, Barton overcame the early problems of poor funding, bureaucracy, and low public trust and formed the American Red Cross into a strong advocate for the victims of war and catastrophe.
 Clara Barton retired from presidency of the group at the age of 83, and spent her last years peacefully in Glen Echo, Maryland.
 She died an international heroine, one of the most lauded figures of her era.